Ramy-Nour/Uptown-FS/README.md

 7) Recent Fixes and Changes
 Timestamp convention: prefix new bullets with [YYYY-MM-DD HH:MM] (UTC) to track when changes were applied.
+- [2025-12-31 05:15] Workflow Logs — wire nominal totals from calculator snapshots
+  - API: Updated GET /api/reports/workflow-logs in api/src/reportsRoutes.js so Offers/Reservations/Contracts now derive total_nominal from payment_plans.details.calculator.generatedPlan.totals.totalNominal, with fallbacks to the older totalNominalPrice fields when present.
+This matches how deals and PDFs already compute the nominal offer amount and fixes the “0.00” totals previously shown in the Workflow Logs report despite valid approved plans.
+  - API: Kept the previous fixes for user display names (users.meta->>'name' with email fallback) and restored proper $1/$2-style parameter bindings for consultant/manager/date filters in the same route.
 - [2025-12-31 05:00] Workflow Logs — fix user name lookups and parameter placeholders in reports route
   - API: Updated GET /api/reports/workflow-logs in api/src/reportsRoutes.js so all user display names are derived from users.meta->>'name' with a fallback to email (COALESCE(u.meta->>'name', u.email)) instead of a non-existent users.name column.
 This removes the “column u.name does not exist” (42703) error when TM/Admin loads the Workflow Logs page.
   - API: Corrected SQL parameter placeholders in reportsRoutes so the WHERE clauses use $1/$2… style bindings again (e.g., pp.created_by = $1), matching the established pattern and preventing potential SQL parsing issues as filters are applied.